Adityakumar626/PasswordOP/README.md

 ## Installation

-To run this project locally, follow the steps below:
+To run this project locally :

-### 1. Clone the Repository
+### Clone the Repository

-First, clone the repository to your local machine using Git:
+Clone the repository to your local machine using Git:

 ```bash
 git clone https://github.com/Adityakumar626/PasswordOP.git